batchatco/go-thrower/README.md

 panic.
 It catches its own panics, but lets the others through.
 ## Functions
 ### func DisableCatching()
-DisableCatching will prevent thrown errors from being caught, and so they will become regular panics.
+*DisableCatching* will prevent thrown errors from being caught, and so they will become regular panics.
 Do not use this in production code; it is for debugging only.
+It is against Go style to let panics cross API boundaries.
+All thrown errors should be caught by *RecoverError* normally.
 ### func RecoverError(err \*error)
-RecoverError catches a thrown error.
-The pointer passed in can be nil if you don't care what the thrown error was.
+*RecoverError* catches a thrown error.
+The pointer passed in can be `nil` if you don't care what the thrown error was.

 Use it as follows: